thomasvincent/openvpn-ansible-ami/README.md

 ## Cloudformation template

-Cloudformation will create the following resources as part of the AMI Builder for Packer:
+Terraform will create the following resources as part of the AMI Builder for Packer:

     * ``terraform/pipeline.tf``
-    + AWS CodeCommit - Git repository
+    + Github - Git repository
     + AWS CodeBuild - Downloads Packer and run Packer to build AMI
     + AWS CodePipeline - Orchestrates pipeline and listen for new commits in CodeCommit
-    + Amazon SNS Topic - AMI Builds Notification via subscribed email
+    + Amazon SNS Topic - AMI Builds Notification via subscribed SNS
     + Amazon Cloudwatch Events Rule - Custom Event for AMI Builder that will trigger SNS upon AMI completion